 The EVA chatbot has addressed over 2.7 million customer queries, interacted with over 530,000 unique users, and held 1.2 million conversations with more than 85% accuracy.
 EVA can assimilate knowledge from thousands of sources and provide simple answers in less than 0.4 seconds.

-- Implement live chat to engage website visitors in real time when they land on your site and which they expect.
+- Implement live chat to engage website visitors in real-time when they land on your site and what they expect.

 - Banking chatbots can be designed around a core use case such as claims or loan applications.